 During their year as a Young American Women of Service representative, YAWOS participants are guided through monthly service challenges, initiatives and activities to help cultivate a natural desire to serve their communities and share with their peers.
 Our YAWOS Coordinator and Educator will help the YAWOS participants to be successful in navigating age appropriate service activities and keep a log of community service hours to be turned in for awards placement at nationals.
 A year as a Young American Women of Service representative and participant is intended to be a year of growth and achievement.

-Each year, during the American Women of Service Pageant, girls ages 4-19 years have the opportunity
+Each year, during the American Women of Service Pageant, girls up to 19 years old have the opportunity

 to capture the spotlight as a Young American Woman of Service during the pageant weekend.
 Our

 YAWOS participants will take part in a weekend full fo fun experiences, including a service project, a

 tea party, a pajama party, awards dinner, national opening number, group activity/event and much

 The Young American Women of Service titleholders are mentored by the contestants and later are